 There were four teams once again for spring/summer 2016 - 13U, 14U, 15U, 16U.
 The 13U went 4-9 for their season; they emerged as Runners Up in the Lower Flight Championship of the Double Points Ring Event in McDonough and Runner Up in the Red Championship in the Cecil Brown Tournament at Trembling Earth Complex in Waycross.
 The 14U compiled an 8-13-1 worksheet.
 They were the Runners Up in the Champs Wear The Rings Tournament in Douglasville.
 The 15U went 14-12-2 for their season; they won the Lower Flight Championship in Champs Wear The Rings NIT.
 The 16U compiled a 16-11-3 worksheet.
 They were the Runner Up team in the Gold Division of the Triple Crown Summer Blowout.

 The Travelers went from four teams to three for the 2017 season - 15U, 16U and 17U.
 The 15U went 9-2 for their season.
 They won both their initial tournament and the Matthew Jernigan Memorial Tournament.
 The 16U had a 5-3-1 worksheet.
-The 17U went 13-12 for the season; they emerged as Runners Up in the AAU Nationals at Dodgertown at Vero Beach, Florida.
+The 17U went 13-12 for their final season, emerging as Runners Up in the AAU Nationals at Dodgertown at Vero Beach, Florida.

 Many Travelers signed baseball scholarships, and two former players even entered the professional ranks.
 The team has been ranked #1 in the nation on two separate occasions.
 Baseball America even rated the team as one of the "best programs of its kind" in the United States.